We already know one way of saying “after” in Japanese: by using the te form.

 We can also use the following structure.

 The verb in the prior action must be in the standard simple past tense.
-This gives rise to the same “issue” we saw when using “before”; namely, that the tense of the first clause is not dependent on the timing.
-This means we end up with direct translations like “After I drank tea I will phone my friend” to form the correct grammar in Japanese.
+This gives rise to the same “issue” we saw when using “before”; namely, that the tense of the first clause is not dependent on the time of the action.
+This means need to form sentences with literal translations like, “After I drank tea I will phone my friend” to get the correct grammar in Japanese.

 |After I drink tea I will phone my friend.|